Vietnamese Noodle Bowls With Lemongrass Tofu

 - Marinade the tofu: Mix the marinade ingredients together in a shallow dish then add the tofu.
 Let sit and marinate for at least one hour or overnight

 - Cook the tofu: Remove the tofu pieces from the marinade then add to the pan with oil on medium-high heat.
 Do not discard the marinade sauce.
 Fry the tofu until golden brown on each side.
-Once the tofu pieces are browned, discard the lemongrass from the marinate and pour any leftover marinade sauce into the pan with the tofu, and stir to coat.
-Discard the chunks of lemongrass
+Once the tofu pieces are browned, pour any leftover marinade sauce into the pan with the tofu, and stir to coat.

 - Prep the dressing: Mix the dressing ingredients together.
 Set aside